couples, Your Questions, Answered

 Fort William Butchers: Lochaber Larder are very good and do specialist cuts as well as local game.
 Call to place an order: 01397 703070

 Salen Jetty Shop is our local shop and is a 15min drive away.
 As well as doing basic provisions they have lovely home made cakes, coffees and sandwiches and local whisky and other treats.
 The Fishmonger Van visits the Jetty Shop every Tuesday with fresh catch at 12 noon exactly.
-You can pre-order by calling Iain Stewart on 07795 232324.
-Or just turn up and buy what takes your fancy.
+You can pre-order by emailing Iain Stewart, or just turn up and buy what takes your fancy.

 what if there is an emergency?